francesco1203/control_identification_reverse_pendulum_on_cart/README.md

 (IT) : Identificare il sistema instabile e non lineare.
 Poi controllarlo con tecnica MPC

 (EN) : Identify the instable and non-linear system.
-Then control it with MPC control
+Then control it using MPC control

 ---